Zeusslayer/LinkedinEasyApplyBot/README.md

 5)	Create a profile on Firefox, about:profiles
 6)	Launch new profile, go Linkedin.com and log in your account
 7)	Copy the root folder of your new profile, to do that type about:profiles on your Firefox search bar, copy the root folder C:\---\your-profile-name.
-8)	Paste the root folder on "data.FFPATH" variable or create a data.py file and then assing your root to FFPATH
+8)	Paste the root folder on "FFPATH" variable on the "userData.py"
-9)	Modify/adapt the code and run
+9)	Modify/adapt the "userData.py" parameters and run

 10)	After each run check the jobs that the bot didn’t apply automatically, apply them manually by saving your preferences
 11)	Next time the bot will apply more jobs based on your saved preferences on Linkedin.